danielshanahan/FileMakerInventoryResources/_files/001-PurchaseOrderProcess.md

 formid: 70185812027

 ---
 This file demonstrates one way to receive goods against a purchase order.
-To download the file, fill out the form and a download link will be sent to your email.

-*Please note that downloading a file from FileMaker Inventory Resources will automatically place you on the mailing list.
-You will be notified when new articles or files are added.
-You can unsubscribe at any time.*
+*The download link for this file is sent via email after submitting the "Updates and Downloads" form.
+If you didn't receive that welcome email, please let me know at daniel@newleafdata.com*

 <iframe width="420" height="315"
 src="https://www.youtube.com/embed/7w20yKzoOiE">